wardog1uk/mikro/Basic Commands.md

 * `ASSEMBLE`

 ### Description
-Assemble the source code to memory.
-It runs three passes then provides addresses for the start and end of each area of memory used, or stops and displays an error.
+The `ASSEMBLE` command assembles the source code into memory by running three passes and providing addresses for the start and end of each area of memory used.
+If the assembly would corrupt the area of memory containing BASIC code, the command prompts for confirmation or stops and displays an error.

-It prompts for confirmation if the assembly would corrupt the area of memory containing BASIC code.

 ## AUTO